 "Rate Lock" and other Ways to Get a Lower Interest Rate

-Rate lock periods can be various lengths of time, between 15 to 60 days, with the longer spans usually costing more.
-You can get a longer period for your lock, but in doing so, will most likely have a higher rate than you would with a shorter period
+Rate lock periods can be various lengths of time, anywhere from fifteen to sixty days, with the longer ones typically costing more.
+You can get a longer period for your lock, but in making this choice, will probably have a higher rate than you would have with a shorter span of time

-There are other ways to get a lower rate, in addition to choosing a shorter rate lock period.
-The larger down payment you pay, the better your rate will be, since you will be starting with more equity.
-You can pay points to bring down your rate over the term of the loan, meaning you pay more initially.
-One strategy that is a good option for some is to pay points to bring the rate down over the term of the loan.
-You'll pay more initially, but you will save money in the end.
+There are more ways to get a lower rate, in addition to opting for a shorter rate lock period.
+A larger down payment will get you a reduced interest rate, since you're starting out with a good deal of equity.
+You can pay points to bring down your interest rate for the life of the loan, meaning you pay more up front.
+One strategy that makes financial sense for some is to pay points to improve the rate over the term of the loan.
+You are paying more up front, but you'll come out ahead in the long run.

 American Mortgage Advisers, Inc can walk you through the pitfalls of getting a mortgage.
-Give us a call: 2148657442.
+Call us at 2148657442.

 Got a Question?